isce-framework/fringe/docs/workflows.md

 integratePS.py -s coreg_stack/slcs_base.vrt -d adjusted_wrapped_DS/ -t Sequential/Datum_connection/EVD/tcorr.bin -p ampDispersion/ps_pixels -o PS_DS --unwrap_method snaphu
 ```

+**Note**: The above example shows the usage of temporal coherence estimate from the EVD analysis of compressed SLCs corresponding to each ministack.
+We encourage users to visualize this w.r.t the individual temporal coherence estimates for each ministack under Sequential/miniStacks/*_*/EVD/tcorr.bin.
+We often average these individual tcorr files and use that instead as they represent signal properties better.

 ## Phase 2: Wrapped time-series to deformation time-series
 -----------